Advocating for the Canadian immunocompromised community.

 The Position Paper

-Drawing from first-hand experiences and comprehensive research, the position paper calls for targeted strategies to protect immunocompromised Canadians.
-It’s a call to action for policymakers, healthcare providers, and the public to recognize and address the continuing struggles of immunocompromised individuals and guide us towards a more inclusive and responsive healthcare system in the era of endemic COVID-19.
+It’s a call to action for policymakers, healthcare providers, and the public to recognize and address the continuing struggles of immunocompromised individuals and guide us towards a more inclusive and responsive healthcare system.

 Read the Position Paper